bristowsoundsgood/knowledge-is-power-webapp/README.md

 This was a university project.
 The source code has been kept private to prevent future students using the work for plaigarism.
 Interested parties can request the codebase by emailing me: joesambristow@gmail.com.

 ## Introduction
 A bookstore webapp.
-The stack was MySQL / AWS RDS -> Java backend API -> React.js frontend consumer.
-The only material provided was a poor quality book database, with many columns violating first normal form.
+The stack was MySQL / AWS RDS -> Java backend API -> React.js frontend.
+The only material provided for the assessment was a poor quality book database, with many columns violating first normal form.
 Development time was dedicated to addressing this.

 ## Previews